Train your managers to manage

 Incompetent managers will most certainly be good at some things and have probably earned a level of trust from their seniors that at some previous time determined them to be worthy of greater responsibility.
 The challenge is that frequently, managers have not been prepared for their new responsibility and are left to get on with things in their own way.
 When problems occur within the area of their work, instead of revealing their weakness in the issue at hand and seeking help, they will resort to strategies that are detrimental to the organization.

-RELATED CONTENT 5 ways to overcome burnout
+RELATED CONTENT 5 ways to start readying tomorrow’s leaders today

 Frequently these will include: